tempname11/WorkingTitle4/notes/short_term.md

-# milestone: DDGI in Sponza
+# Milestone: DDGI in Sponza
-  - use skybox in l2
+  - use skybox in L2
   - think more carefully about equations, energy conservation etc.
   - use some kind of visibility testing (we already have the ray distances!)
   - use textures :DDGI_Textures